Expanding Beyond Genocide: Call for Submissions

 Criteria for Submission

-Click here to read submission guidelines, or use the button below (will download PDF).
+To read read submission guidelines use the button below (will download Word document).

 To Submit

-Submission window opens in late December 2024.
+Submission window opens in December 2024.
 Check back soon.

 Contact